Contents

 Figure 2: RTK with reference station

-We recommend the best of both worlds for maximum reliability and efficiency: Use SAPOS as standard and keep a reference station in the boot as a fallback level.
+We recommend the best of both worlds for maximum reliability and efficiency: Use SAPOS as standard and keep a reference station ready as a fallback level in the boot.